Institute for STEM and Diversity Initiatives (formerly STEM Central Station)

 - The STEM Station has taken on the role of campus leader and voice for STEM education.
 To fulfill this mission as well as address the student critical juncture of entry point, we present about STEM at events and visitation days for STEM focused high school students.
 We also provided educational events for middle school students through adult community members by creating programs associated with our co-hosting of NPR's Talk of the Nation Science Friday in Boise.
 Also we provided extensive programming support for the 200+ person Pacific Northwest Louis Stokes for Minority Participation conference.
 Two community members serve on the STEM Station advisory board.

-Elements Contributing to Success of the STEM Station
+Elements Contributing to Past Success of the STEM Station

 STEM Station Brochure (Acrobat (PDF) 1.2MB Aug1 13)